What is this therapy & how can it help you?

 " I hear and I forget.
 I see and I remember.
 I do and I understand."
 Confucious c.450BC

 Our equine facilitated therapy sessions offer a unique way for families to come together to develop awareness of themselves, other family members and also of how their family functions as a whole.

-By engaging in activities with the horses, and other animals, and then discussing feelings, behaviours and patterns that come up, the family are helped to review their experience and gain valuable learning in order to find a way to move forward together.
+By engaging with the horses, and other animals, and then discussing feelings, behaviours and patterns that come up, the family are helped to review their experience and gain valuable learning in order to find a way to move forward together.

 At the beginning of a session, families are encouraged to identify any challenges, conflicts and anxieties that are presenting themselves.
 These often includes issues like: